A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Alternative Ways to Estimate GOR

-where $n_{AA,u}$ denotes the cell frequency of the $u^{th}$ ordinal category in the responder arm of the regime $d^{(1)}$; other cell frequencies are defined accordingly.
-Note that, total number of individuals in the responder arm of the regime $d^{(1)}$ is $n_{AA\cdot} = \sum_{u=1}^{J} n_{AA,u} = \frac{N}{2}\times \hat\gamma_{A}$, where $N$ is the known total number of individuals in the entire SMART.
-In (\ref{dGOR_DP_concord}), the four components in the numerator (or the denominator) refer to the four different ways of choosing a pair of individuals from the two regimes $d^{(1)}$ and $d^{(3)}$.
-Specifically, we have the set as $\{(AA, BB), (AA, BE), (AE, BB), (AE, BE)\}$, where $(AE, BB)$ refers to an individual who is randomly chosen from the non-responder arm of the regime $d^{(1)}$ and the other individual is randomly chosen from the responder arm of the regime $d^{(3)}$.
-Intuitively, $\hat\eta_{d^{(3)},d^{(1)}}^{\text{DP}}$ is the ratio of the weighted sum of the concordances to the weighted sum of the discordances.
-Here, the weight is a product of the number of times each of the selected two individuals in the pair is randomized.
-For example, if the pair is coming from $(AE, BB)$, the weight is $2 \times 1$ because the individual from the regime $d^{(1)}$ is a non-responder and hence randomized twice whereas the other individual from the regime $d^{(3)}$ is a responder and hence randomized only once in the study.
-Giving a higher weight to a non-responder makes sense in order to account for the structural imbalance between responders and non-responders inherently present in the ``restricted" SMART design considered here (Figure \ref{fig.1}) \citep{robins97, murphy05a, Nahum-Shani2012a}.
-However, for the ``unrestricted" SMART design \citep{Collins_book2018} where both responders and non-responders are evenly randomized (See Supplementary Material Figure 1), no such weighting is necessary.
-The use of the notion of concordance in the DTR literature is not new; see \cite{Fan2017} and \cite{Liang2018} for concordance-assisted learning for optimal treatment regimes.
+\end{tiny}where $n_{AA,u}$ denotes the cell frequency of the $u^{th}$ ordinal category in the responder arm of the regime $d^{(1)}$; other cell frequencies are defined accordingly.
+Note that, the total number of individuals in the responder branch of the regime $d^{(1)}$ is $n_{AA\cdot} = \sum_{u=1}^{J} n_{AA,u} = \frac{N}{2}\times \hat\gamma_{A}$, where $N$ is the known total number of individuals in the entire SMART.
+In (\ref{GOR_DP_concord}), the four components in the numerator (or the denominator) refer to the four different ways of choosing a pair of individuals from the two regimes $d^{(1)}$ and $d^{(3)}$.
+Specifically, we have the set as $\{(AA, BB), (AA, BE), (AC, BB), (AC, BE)\}$, where $(AC, BB)$ refers to a pair wherein the first individual is randomly chosen from the non-responder branch of the regime $d^{(1)}$ and the second individual is randomly chosen from the responder branch of the regime $d^{(3)}$.
+Intuitively, $\hat\eta_{d^{(3)},d^{(1)}}^{\text{DP}}$ is the ratio of the weighted sum of the concordances to the weighted sum of the discordances, where the weights are the inverse probability weights associated with a ``restricted" SMART as in Figure \ref{fig.1} \citep{robins97, murphy05a, Nahum-Shani2012a}.
+More specifically, the weight is a product of the number of times each of the selected two individuals in the pair is (evenly) randomized.
+For example, if the pair is coming from $(AC, BB)$, the weight is $2 \times 1$ because the individual from the regime $d^{(1)}$ is a non-responder and hence randomized twice, whereas the one from the regime $d^{(3)}$ is a responder and hence randomized only once.
+However, for the ``unrestricted" SMART design \citep{Nahum2019_education} where both responders and non-responders are evenly randomized (See Supplementary Material Figure 1), no such weighting is necessary.
+The use of the notion of concordance in the DTR literature is not entirely new; see \cite{Fan2017} for concordance-assisted learning for optimal treatment regimes.